Aerospace911/Roblox-Galaxy-Perfect-Warp-3.5/README.md

 Once you press the key, type out the full distance ex: 17000 and press enter.
 Once you push "V" and the warp bar appears, the script will place a line on the warp bar indicating the designated distance.

+# Troubleshooting
+1. Press Ctrl + Alt + R. This reloads the program
+2. If you still have issues or need help setting up, make an issue on the [issues page](https://github.com/ORB-Aerospace911/Roblox-Galaxy-Perfect-Warp/issues/new)